vapor/fluent-kit/.github/contributing.md

 - ❌ Propose an API soley because it exists in one of the database drivers.

-> Just because one of the underlying database drivers supports something does not Fluent should offer an API for it.
+> Just because one of the underlying database drivers supports something does not mean Fluent should offer an API for it.
 Fluent is meant to abstract database functionality, making it easier to use.

 - ❌ Define your problem or solution in terms of the underlying database driver.